donnellsmithaf/CEG-2350-LABS/Lab09/Lab09.md

 ## Part 2 Answers

 1. Getting started
-   - Command to find the PID:
+   - Command to find the PID: ps
-   - PID of "Terminal A":
+   - PID of "Terminal A": 1625(bash) 1603(ps)
-   - PID of "Terminal B":
+   - PID of "Terminal B": 6645(bash) 6675(ps)
 2. Using `./` to run `infinity` in Terminal B
-   - PID of script:
+   - PID of script: 6645(bash) 6746(ps)
-   - Command to kill script:
+   - Command to kill script: kill all
-   - Effects of running the script:
+   - Effects of running the script: Yes
 3. Using `source` to run `infinity` in Terminal B
-   - PID of script:
+   - PID of script: 6645(bash) 6834(ps)
-   - Command to kill the script:
+   - Command to kill the script: kill all
-   - Effects of killing the script:
+   - Effects of killing the script: Yes
 4. Running `infinity` as a background job in Terminal B
-   - Command to run script in background:
+   - Command to run script in background: source infinity.ssh
    - Job ID of script:
-   - PID of script:
+   - PID of script: 6645(bash) 6887(ps)
-   - Command to kill script via job id:
+   - Command to kill script via job id: kill all
    - Effects of exiting terminal:
 5. Run `infinity` in a `screen` or `tmux` session
-   - Command(s) to run `infinity` in a screen session:
+   - Command(s) to run `infinity` in a screen session: source infinity.ssh
    - Detach from `screen` / `tmux` session:
    - Command to show `screen` / `tmux` sessions:
    - Effects of exiting terminal: